HiveMQ Edge Protocol Adapters

 File Adapter

-File adapters add functionality to read files from the file system on which HiveMQ Edge runs.
+The File adapter polls and publishes the content of files on a regular basis.
 The adapter supports different input formats and makes it possible to read information from systems that cannot communicate via the network or defined APIs.

-HiveMQ Data Hub can extract specific information from the content of a file or transform a payload to fit your business needs.
+The File adapter will ingest the whole content of the file (maximum 64KB per file).
+You can use HiveMQ Data Hub to extract specific information from the content of a file or transform a payload to fit your business needs.

 Example configuration to read a file from /tmp/sensor.json.